muhammadhammadtech/muhammadhammadtech/README.md

 <div align="center">

-# Muhammad Hammad

-### DevOps Engineer building secure, automated cloud infrastructure for startups
+### DevOps Engineer | building secure, automated cloud infrastructure for startups

-I help teams ship faster with production-ready systems on AWS and Kubernetes, backed by Infrastructure as Code and DevSecOps practices that catch problems before they reach production.
+### I help teams ship faster with production-ready systems on AWS and Kubernetes, backed by Infrastructure as Code and DevSecOps practices that catch problems before they reach production.

 <br>